-APPENDIX 8.
+APPENDIX 9.
 USEFUL CONTACTS

-The communications teams within East Dunbartonshire Council and NHS Greater includes looking after media and stakeholder relations and can extend to creating content to make customers and stakeholders aware of the HSCP business and upholding the good reputation of the organisation.
+The communications teams within East Dunbartonshire Council and NHS Greater Glasgow & Clyde Health Board provide a communications function to support the HSCP in the delivery of the overall Communications Framework.
+This support includes looking after media and stakeholder relations and can extend to creating content to make customers and stakeholders aware of the HSCP business and upholding the good reputation of the organisation.